 Risk management effort will be related to the scale of HCPC, and the risks implicit in regulation of health and care workers.

-Risk Management Processes
+Risk Appetite and Risk Management Processes

-1. A risk appetite is defined by the Council and will be reviewed, if there is a significant change in our business or otherwise every three years.
-The current appetite is as follows;
+1. A risk appetite is defined by the Council and will be reviewed if there is a significant change in our business.
+The current appetite is low or risk averse.